-This CPS may be freely downloaded from the repository.
-CHT grants permission to copy (in full) and distribute this CPS on a free basis according to the Copyright Act of our country, which need to be indicated that the copyright is owned by CHT.
+This CPS is available for free download from the repository or reasonable use according to the relevant provisions in the Copyright Act of R.O.C.
+No one can charge for the distribution of this CPS.
 CHT reserves the right to pursue legal action for any violation of the use or dissemination of this CPS.